elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 ###

-I want to quickly see the churn reasons along with churn categories.
+I want to see the churn reasons and churn categories.

 One thing I notice is “I don’t know” is the 4th reasons for churn.
 But does anyone truly part ways with their telecom provider without a clue?